Vocal Rehabilitation for Occupational Voice Users

 Vocal health can be elusive in our busy, noisy professional lives.
-People who use their voices extensively in their occupations are particularly susceptible to voice problems such as vocal fatigue and strain, hoarseness, and vocal fold injuries.
+Persons who use their voices extensively in their occupations are particularly susceptible to voice problems such as vocal fatigue and strain, hoarseness, and vocal fold injuries.
 Teachers, recreational coaches/instructors, customer/sales representatives, politicians, lawyers, clergy, singers, actors, media broadcasters and health care professionals may experience occupational voice problems.

 Despite the reality that occupational voice users must rely heavily on their voices to perform their daily duties, most do not have any voice training to prepare them for heavy vocal demands.
 When extensive voice use is combined with noisy speaking environments, unhealthy habits, ergonomic challenges, flawed vocal technique and the stresses of life, it can lead to vocal problems.